Haayhur/MD_codes/get_uniprot_fasta/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or issues, feel free to reach out to [Ayodele](mailto:ayodele.ayodele@gmail.com).
+For any questions or issues, please open an issue in the repository.